glbGit/Quantum-Monte-Carlo/README.md

 # Quantum-Monte-Carlo
-Helium ground state calculation by means of diffusion and variational Monte Carlo code.
+Helium ground state calculation by means of diffusion and variational Monte Carlo method.